 Child Therapy: Understanding Human Development

-With child therapy, a clear understanding about human development is crucial.
+With child therapy, a clear understanding of human development is crucial.
 A therapist must be able to identify normal from abnormal developmental behavior.
-Working with a two-year-old child, a school-aged child and teens are all drastically different from one another.
+Working with a two-year-old child, a school-aged child, and a teen are all drastically different processes from one another.
 As a parent, you may be concerned or wonder if your child/adolescent is experiencing a normal or abnormal part of growth and development.

 - Learning or attention problems, such as Attention Deficit Hyperactivity Disorder.

 - Behavioral problems like excessive anger, acting out, bedwetting, or eating disorders.

 - Grades in school dropping significantly, especially if the child usually maintains high grades.